 How Many Calories Are In An AMP Energy Drink?

-A regular can of AMP Energy has 220 calories per 16 fl.oz, which makes the drink pretty calorie-heavily, and certainly not suited if you’re on a diet.
+A regular can of AMP Energy has 220 calories per 16 fl. oz, which makes the drink pretty calorie-heavy, and certainly not suited for you if you’re on a diet.

 Given that you only really need around 2,000 to 2,500 calories per day (dependent on how active you are and biological factors), a single can of AMP already takes up to 1/10th of your daily caloric intake.